 Market Capitalization vs. Enterprise Value – Yield or times ratios – What is the best to use?

-When it comes to financial ratios, I am sure you know the P/E, or Price to Earnings ratio, but have you used or considered market capitalization or enterprise value when screening stocks?
+When it comes to financial ratios, I am sure you know the P/E, or Price to Earnings ratio, but have you used or thought of enterprise value when screening stocks?

-When you see a company’s P/E ratio on your broker platform, you may know it shows a company’s valuation comparing its market capitalization to its after tax profits.
+When you see a company’s P/E ratio you may know it shows a company’s valuation comparing its market value to its after tax profits.

 You also know what earnings before interest and taxes (EBIT) and earnings before interest, taxes, depreciation, and amortization (EBITDA) from seeing them a few times I am sure.